-The Solar Foundation has been selected by the Department of Energy to lead Solar Ready Vets®, a national program that connects transitioning military personnel with solar training and employment opportunities.
-The Solar Foundation and its partners are now expanding Solar Ready Vets from a successful pilot into a national program.
+The Solar Foundation was selected by the Department of Energy to lead Solar Ready Vets®, a national program that connects transitioning military personnel with solar training and employment opportunities.
+The Solar Foundation and its partners are expanding Solar Ready Vets from a successful pilot into a national program.

 The Solar Foundation’s National Solar Jobs Census 2016 found that veterans represent 9% of the overall U.S. solar workforce.
 Solar Ready Vets will offer transitioning service members opportunities in this expanding industry, while providing solar employers access to highly qualified employees.

 Funded by the Department of Energy SunShot Initiative, Solar Ready Vets provides quality training and hands-on experience in solar energy to interested transitioning military personnel who are within six months of separation.
 Solar training complements the extensive skills developed during military service and prepares transitioning service members to be strong candidates for jobs in the growing solar industry.

 Solar Ready Vets is currently working with 10 military bases including Camp Pendleton, Fort Carson, Naval Station Norfolk/Hampton Roads, Fort Drum, Hill Air Force Base, Joint Base McGuire-Dix-Lakehurst, Joint Base San Antonio, Eglin Air Force Base, Fort Bragg, and Marine Corps Base Hawaii.